openimsdk/open-im-sdk-ios/README.md

 ## License

-Open-IM-SDK-iOS is available under the MIT license.
+OpenIMSDKiOS is available under the MIT license.
 See the LICENSE file for more info.